msykutera/TensorflowExample/README.md

 Copy the libtensorflow.dll file from the relevant %userprofile%.nuget\packages\tensorflowsharp runtimes folder of your OS into the same folder as the compiled executable.
 It is known an issue with TensorflowSharp library.

-Code is partly based on [this repo](https://github.com/daltskin/CustomVision-TensorFlow-CSharp).
+Code is partly based on examples in [TensorFlowSharp repo](https://github.com/migueldeicaza/TensorFlowSharp).